Asbestos Testing Brisbane & Asbestos Survey Brisbane

 Asbestos Audits are conducted in workplace buildings or residential properties to determine the presence of asbestos containing materials (ACM) and the extent of exposure risk the materials pose to building occupants, employees, external contractors and the general public.

-The asbestos audit is to be undertaken by a competent person who is tasked with:
+The asbestos testing and audit is to be undertaken by a competent person who is tasked with:

 - identifying and sampling ACM suspected materials.